interactis/muva-api-doc/README.md

 ### Description

-Get a program list of an event.
+Get a program list of a space.

 ### Headers